All administrative functions are available through the

 Users: Virtual infrastructure administrators, help desk, network operations center operators, virtual machine owners.

-The vSphere Client uses the VMware API to access vCenter Server.
-After the user is authenticated, a session starts in vCenter Server, and the user sees the resources and virtual machines that are assigned to the user.
-For virtual machine console access, the vSphere Client first uses the VMware API to obtain the virtual machine location from vCenter Server.
-The vSphere Client then connects to the appropriate host and provides access to the virtual machine console.
+vCenter Server, and the user sees the resources and virtual machines that are assigned to the user.
+For virtual machine console access, the vSphere Client first uses the VMware API to obtain the virtual machine location from

-Users can use the vSphere Web Client to access vCenter Server through a Web browser.
-The vSphere Web Client uses the VMware API to mediate the communication between the browser and the vCenter Server.
+vSphere Web Client uses the VMware API to mediate the communication between the browser and the

 Courtesy of: www.vmware.com